Last Updated on

 Thes types of lines are all around us, however, a few techniques should be learned in order to properly photograph them.

-Shooting in Portrait Orientation
+Shooting Vertical Lines in Portrait Orientation

 There are two main options when shooting photos.
 The first is portrait.
 The second is landscape.
-Vertical lines are best captured when using portrait.
+These lines are best captured when using portrait.
 This helps to further emphasize the lines.
 One of the main goals when using vertical lines is to achieve the illusion of height and idea of infinity to your viewer.
 Portrait photos frame the vertical lines well.

 It is important to note that there are always exceptions.
 For example, if you are trying to communicate both width and height to your viewer, landscape orientation could be the better option.
 For example, if you are photographing a forest with wide and tall trees, the landscape orientation can capture both characteristics.
 Landscape mode has the ability to capture the width and height of the trees without compromising one or the other.